UniAP2022/UniAP/README.md

 Ground truth: "it was the scarlet letter in another form the scarlet letter endowed with life".

-Transcript: "it was the scar of letter in hanother form the scar ed letter in dowled with lighes".
+Transcript: "it was the scar et letter in thanother form the scared letter in doled with life".

 Origin audio + Universal perturbaion (random-chunk, distortion level: -44.5dB):